 It’s why some older men often look hunched.

 Don’t let that happen to you for several significant reasons.

 Poor posture can have a massive impact on balance, mobility, and functionality, not to mention your appearance.

 Also, things like hyperkyphosis can lead to back pain.

 Hitting your 50s is the perfect time to start working on your posture.

-Spend more time training the muscles on the back of your body than you do those on your front.
+Spend more time training the muscles on the back of your body, known as your posterior chain, than you do those on your front.

 #4.
 Make the switch to full-body workouts

-Budding bodybuilders and younger male exercisers often follow split routines, which means they train different muscles on different days, for example, chest on Monday, back on Tuesday, and legs on Wednesday.
+Budding bodybuilders and younger male exercisers often follow split routines for upper body and lower body, which means they train different muscle groups on different days, for example;

 However, that’s not how your body works in nature, and it’s not a good use of your training time, either.